Nicolas-Tietz/NodeJS_API/README.md

 ```
 GET localhost:8000/orders/
 ```

-#### Filter Orders
+### Filter Orders

+Orders can be filtered by products contained and/or users

 #### Example

-(Orders can be filtered by products contained and/or users)
 ```
-GET localhost:8000/orders?date=yyyy-mm-dd&products=ProductName1,ProductName2
+GET localhost:8000/orders?date=2023-11-01&products=ProductName1,ProductName2
 ```

 ### Create Order